oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/introduction.md

 between clients on one side and the authorization and resource servers of a particular deployment on the other side.
-This way the same client could be used to access services of different providers (in case of standard APIs, such as e-Mail or OpenID Connect) or serves as a frontend to a particular tenant in a multi-tenancy.
+This way the same client could be used to access services of different providers (in case of standard APIs, such as e-mail or OpenID Connect) or serves as a frontend to a particular tenant in a multi-tenancy.
 Extensions of OAuth, such as [@RFC7591] and [@RFC8414] were developed in order to support the usage of OAuth in dynamic scenarios.
 As a challenge to the